evgenyneu/Cosmos/README.md

 [Here](https://github.com/evgenyneu/Cosmos/wiki/Using-Cosmos-in-a-scroll-view) is how to use Cosmos in a scroll view or a table view.

+## Using Cosmos with SwiftUI

+[Here](https://github.com/evgenyneu/Cosmos/wiki/Using-Cosmos-with-SwiftUI) is how to shows a Cosmos view with SwiftUI.

 ## Using Cosmos in a modal screen

 iOS 13 introduced swiping gesture for closing modal screens, which [prevents Cosmos from working properly](https://github.com/evgenyneu/Cosmos/issues/148).
 The following setting fixes this problem: